ibra-econ/python-analysis-quick-reference-guide/viz_qrg.md

 **Pandas plotting:**
 Most of pandas’s plotting methods accept an optional ax parameter, which can be a matplotlib subplot object.
 This gives you more flexible placement of subplots in a grid layout.

 The plot attribute contains a “family” of methods for different plot types.
 For exam‐ ple, df.plot() is equivalent to df.plot.line().
-We’ll explore some of these methods next
+- label: Label for plot legend ax matplotlib subplot object to plot on; if nothing passed, uses active matplotlib subplot
+- style: Style string, like 'ko--', to be passed to matplotlib
+- alpha: The plot fill opacity (from 0 to 1)
+- kind: Can be 'area', 'bar', 'barh', 'density', 'hist', 'kde', 'line', 'pie'
+- logy: Use logarithmic scaling on the y-axis
+- use_index: Use the object index for tick labels
+- rot: Rotation of tick labels (0 through 360)
+- xticks: Values to use for x-axis ticks
+- yticks: Values to use for y-axis ticks
+- xlim and ylim: x-ax limits (e.g., [0, 10]) ylim y-axis limits grid Display axis grid (on by default)

 ## Scatterplots